Learning by Competition of Self-Interested Reinforcement Learning Agents

-First, the gradient of reward can be estimated by REINFORCE, which is also known as likelihood ratio estimator:
+The gradient of return at time $t$ with respect to $\mathbf{w}^{(l)}$, where $1 \leq l \leq L$, can be estimated by REINFORCE, also known as the likelihood ratio estimator:

+We can show that the terms in the summation of (\ref{eq:0}) also equals the expectation of the update given by REINFORCE applied to each hidden unit with the same reinforcement signal $G_t$: \begin{theorem} Let the policy be a network of stochastic units as defined above.
+For all $t >0$ and $1 \leq l \leq L$,

-(\ref{eq:Q0}) also equals $\ex[R\nabla_{W^l}\log \Pr(H^l|H^{l-1}; W^l)]$, which is the REINFORCE update rule applied to each unit with the same reward signal $R$.
-This is proved in \cite{williams1992simple} and also proved again in the Appendix.
-This shows that we can apply REINFORCE to each unit of the network, and the learning rule is still an unbiased estimator of the gradient of the reward.
-We refer to this learning method as global REINFORCE.
+\end{theorem} See \citet{williams1992simple} for the proof.
+This shows that we can apply REINFORCE to each unit of the network, and the learning rule still gives an unbiased estimate of the gradient of the return.
+Therefore, denoting $\alpha$ as the step size, we can update parameters by the following stochastic gradient ascent rule:

-As discussed in \cite{chung2020alternative}, the learning rule of global REINFORCE suffers from high variance.
-To improve the speed of global REINFORCE, we propose to replace the reward to each hidden unit with the change in the norm of output weights, such that each hidden unit in the network is trying to maximize the norm of output weights instead of the global reward.
-That is, for a hidden unit $i$, it receives the following reward after all of its child units $j$ being updated:

-where $w_{ij}$ denotes the weight from hidden unit $i$ to hidden or output unit $j$, $\Vert \cdot \Vert^p_p$ denotes the p-norm to the power of $p$ and $\Delta w_{ij}$ denotes the change in $w_{ij}$.
-We only consider the case of $p=2$, which corresponds to L2 norm of weights.

-Note that the update rule of REINFORCE combined with the above reward completely depends on local information, as the change of output weights can be considered as local information.